MileHacker Logo

 Reservations & Service

 Reservations are very much recommended for popular restaurants.
 Waiters are professional.
 Service charges often appear on the bill, and tipping is customary for good service.
-Punctuality for reservations is expected.
+Punctuality to make a reservation is expected.

 Bread & "Mahlzeit!"

-Bread is a typically served with meals although usually charged separately.
-"Mahlzeit!" is a common lunchtime greeting in laid-back settings.
+Bread is usually typically served with meals but often charged separately.
+"Mahlzeit!" is a common lunchtime greeting at relaxed settings.

 Meal Times